tkomde/M5StackBLEMouse/README.md

-This sample sketch make M5Stack working as a BLE(HID Over GATT Profile) mouse.
+This sample sketch make M5Stack working as a BLE HOGP(HID Over GATT Profile) mouse.

 ![How it works](./m5stack.jpg "mouse")

-- It works on ChromeOS/Windows/Android devices.
-I didn't confirmed in MacOS.
+- It works on ChromeOS/Windows/Android/iPadOS devices.
+I didn't tested in MacOS.
-- I tried with iOS13(Assistive Touch), then it could connects to iOS device but reporting(cursol movement and button click) does not work.
-I don't know the reason why it doesn't work.

 ## Usage